[updated November 2021; added Namecheap Auctions ~ recently launched]

 (The ‘traffic’ column is unique to GoDaddy auctions.
 This extra data point is helpful, but don’t treat it as gospel.
 The numbers have been known to be inflated, so proceed with caution there.)

 Ok, ReetiePete, so this is where I start to browse, right?
 Start scanning these names looking for one that strikes my fancy and might have a baked-in business model?
 Sí ?

 You got it dear reader.
 Just scan these list looking names that strike an interest and represent an interesting niche/category.
 And yes, you’ll see some smut names here and there, so wear your PG-13 hat and you’ll be fine.

 Keep an open mind as you browse.
 Opportunities come in all shapes and sizes.
 If you woulda asked me 10 years ago if I was interested in starting a Dude Ranch vacation marketplace and Vidalia Onion eCommerce business, I’d have asked you to repeat the question, and when you did, I’d have asked you to repeat it again.
-But when DudeRanch.com & VidaliaOnions.com expired, the opportunity to acquire these, leverage their tailwind, and build services that address pain points in their industries was too great.
-And most importantly, sounded like too much fun.
+But when DudeRanch.com & VidaliaOnions.com expired, the opportunity to acquire them, leverage their tailwind, and build services that address pain points in their industries was too great.
+And most importantly, sounded like a lot of fun.

 My personal tips:

 - Try your best to stick with 1 or 2 words.
 3 word domains tend to get a bit clunky